American chestnut

 The American chestnut (Castanea dentata) is a large, fast-growing deciduous tree of the beech family native to eastern North America.
-As is true of all species in genus Castanea, the American chestnut produces burred fruit with edible nuts.
-The American chestnut was one of the most important forest trees throughout its range.
+As is true of all species in the genus Castanea, the American chestnut produces burred fruit with edible nuts.
+The American chestnut was once common in the Appalachian Mountain range and was a dominant species in the oak-chestnut forest region of its central and southern range.